 Examples of altcoins circulating today include Cardano, Litecoin, and NEO.

-Thirdly we have crypto tokens or dApps (decentralized applications).
+Thirdly, we have crypto tokens and then there are dApps (decentralized applications).

-Augur is a dApp built on the Ethereum blockchain.
-While Sushi, FarmHero, and Polycat Finance are dApps created using the Polygon framework.
+Augur, a dApp, is a decentralized prediction market platform built on Ethereum. .
+While Sushi, and Polycat Finance are dApps created using the Polygon framework.
 Polygon itself is built on Ethereum.

 Philosophically, its biggest draw is its freedom from regulation.
-Cryptocurrency essentially offers owners a form of autonomy where they can self-govern over their own money than traditional fiat currencies offer.
+Cryptocurrency provides a degree of financial autonomy, as users can control their funds without intermediaries.
 But this view is idealistic.
 In reality, governments have more control over users transacting in crypto than fundamentalists like to think.

 Cryptocurrency is highly appealing as a fairer way to transact across borders and in emerging markets where many people have no personal access to a bank account.